benrsmith/FullStack/README.md

-Full Stack Website Hosted Locally - using HTML, CSS, JS, NodeJS, mySQL written from scratch to gain understanding of general website infrastructure.
+Full-Stack website hosted locally - using HTML, CSS, JS, NodeJS, mySQL written from scratch to develop understanding of general website infrastructure.
 Will most likely be forked from for future web application projects.